kellykindla/FinalProject/README.md

 ## Database:
 A PostgreSQL database was used to store the cleaned Austin house listing and crime reports datasets.
-Another table was created from the crime reports dataset for the count of crimes per zip code.
-A SQL query was written to join the Austin house listing and count of crimes per zip code datasets before importing to Python to use in the machine learning model.
+Another table was created from the crime reports dataset for the count of crimes and crime level per zip code.
+A SQL query was written to join the Austin house listing and crime (count of crimes and crime level per zip code) datasets before importing to Python to use in the machine learning model.
 The following dependencies will be used to import and export data, and connect to the PostgreSQL database: sqlalchemy and psycopg2.

 ## Dashboard
-We will be using Tableau as our dashboard.
-For now, a Public Tableau Dashboard has been created.
-Ideally, the Dashbord will be formated to look like a scroallable webpage.
-We will generate various interactive maps within Tableau.
+We used Tableau as our dashboard – which can be found in Tableau Public (link below).
+We generated various interactive maps within Tableau using the housing and crime datasets.
 Interactivity includes filters for zip codes, years, type of crimes, and many more.
-Additionally, various graphs and charts created with python's matplotlib and seaborn will be imported to the dashboard.
+Additionally, various graphs and charts created with python's matplotlib and seaborn was imported to the dashboard.